Felix the Reaper: Reception

 According to the review aggregator Metacritic, Felix the Reaper has received average or mixed reviews following its 2019 multi-platform release.
 The majority of critics praised the game's visual design, humor, character themes, and Patrick Stewart's performance as its narrator, but were divided with regards to its gameplay design.
 Adam Beck from Hardcore Gamer called Felix the Reaper one of the best puzzle games of 2019 and highlighted among other qualities it visual design, world building, music and Felix's appearance.
 Beck found the gameplay to be "highly challenging" but enjoyable and rewarding.
 The Italian edition IGN noted that while the style and gameplay of Felix the Reaper do not intersect with each other, the game is still considered to be a solid effort by its developers.
 Other sources were more critical of the game's perceived flaws.
 Edge considered the game "competent but insufficient and disparate", and that its ideas felt like it was stripped back from a broader original vision, as they did not feel properly fleshed out or meaningful linked.
 GameSpot insisted that "no amount of visual charm or dark humor in its violent deaths" makes committing to the game worthwhile, as the "thoroughly enticing setting and premise" is undermined by mediocre and misguided puzzle mechanics that fail to build on the game's foundations in any meaningful way.

 The game's 2020 mobile port also met with a mixed reception.
 James Wyndcliffe from TouchArcade was more positive in its assessment, calling Felix the Reaper a labour of love that delivered adequately on all three of its central promises, namely its dark comedy, interesting shadow puzzles, and Felix's appealing dance moves.
 He acknowledged that the game has "rough patches" and its strengths are not "evenly distributed", but took the view that they are not insurmountable issues that detracts from the overall experience.
-On the other hand, Catherine Ng Dellosa from PocketGamer opined that the developers provided a "rich, quirky, and tragically romantic world" for players to explore, but failed to create a more absorbing and compelling video game experience in Felix the Reaper.
+On the other hand, Catherine Ng Dellosa from Pocket Gamer opined that the developers provided a "rich, quirky, and tragically romantic world" for players to explore, but failed to create a more absorbing and compelling video game experience in Felix the Reaper.